yuenboonyee/WatchKitAppDemo/readme.txt

     Embedded Binary Signing Certificate:	iPhone Developer: OS X Server (U54GL79N9C) Parent App Signing Certificate:		iPhone Developer: OS X Server (42GP447372)

+Fix:
+Ensure that the 'team' for each target is explicitly set to the same team.
+By default, it is set to 'none'.

 Refererences:
 - UITestingDemo project